 Title: Financial assistance for continence products

 Summary: Most people with incontinence use continence products such as pads, catheters or bedding protection to manage their condition.
 The Australian Government and State and Territory Governments offer a range of continence subsidy schemes to help offset some of these costs.

 Summary: You need good bladder habits for a healthy life.

 Summary: Incontinence is the unwanted and involuntary leakage of urine or faeces.
 It affects people from all cultures and it is not normal.
 The good news is incontinence can be treated, and in many cases cured.
-On this page you'll find information in English to help you learn more about healthy bladder and bowel habits.
+This flyer advertises that information is available in various languages.

 Title: Nocturia - going to the toilet at night

-Summary: Women who have even just on baby are nearly three times more likely to leak urine and wet themselves, than women who have not had a baby.
+Summary: Women who have ever had a baby are nearly three times more likely to leak urine and wet themselves, than women who have not had a baby.
 The more babies you have, the more chance there is that you will leak urine and wet yourself.

 Summary: The document explains how to keep your pelvic floor muscles strong.
 The floor of the pelvis is made up of layers of muscle and other tissues.
 These layers stretch like a hammock from the tailbone at the back, to the pubic bone in front.